We are focused on voter registration, voter mobilization, and voter protection.

-After seeing the numbers for African Americans in Arizona, we committed to making the national partnership a local priority.
 Of the 188,000 eligible African American voters in Arizona, only 91,000 are registered voters.
 In the last 3 presidential elections, an average of 25,000 African Americans actually voted and in the last 3 mid-term elections, only an average of 15,000 showed up to the polls.
 With these numbers, the African American community could be a deciding factor in any statewide election so we are encouraging everyone to register and VOTE!
+For this election cycle we are focusing on three key areas:

-We encourage all voters to vote early by getting on the PEVL (Permanent Early Voting List).
+With the looming pandemic and concerns about social distancing, we encourage all voters to vote early by getting on the PEVL (Permanent Early Voting List).
 This way your ballot for every election you are eligible for will be automatically mailed to you.
-Be sure to get those ballots in the mail at least a week before the election to make sure they arrive on time or you can drop your ballot envelope off at a vote location.
+All you have to then do is get those ballots in the mail at least a week before the election to make sure they arrive on time or you can drop your ballot envelope off at a vote location.
+As a registered voter in Maricopa County, you can log into your voter profile to see if your ballot has been received and counted.
 Click the button below for more information.

 The principal reason for the Census is to determine how many members of the House of Representatives each state will receive for the next decade (called reapportionment).
 Each state’s number of Representatives plus their two Senators equals the state’s Electoral College used to elect the President.
 Additionally, most states use Census numbers to draw their state and local electoral district lines through a process called redistricting.
 Census data is also used to distribute over $700 Billion in federal funds to states for roads, bridges, Title 1 School Funding,